Optimal Rate of Direct Estimators in Systems of Ordinary Differential Equations Linear in Functions of the Parameters: Discussion

 We have studied two specific, sufficiently accurate estimators of the solution of the system, namely a local polynomial estimator (smooth estimator) and an estimator based on averages (step function estimator).
+We call our estimators "modified integral methods".
+Although the size of the system in terms of the dimensions $d$ and $p$ does not matter in the theoretical results, in practice it makes a difference, since computing time will grow with these dimensions.
+However, this growth will be modest since our "modified integral methods" do not employ search algorithms.
 We studied both estimation approaches via numerical simulations.
 We compared the smooth estimator to the derivative based two-step approach and to the generalized profiling method.
 The finite sample performance of the integral estimator is substantially better than that of the derivative based method.
 As expected, the variability of the generalized profiling approach is smaller; however, it requires a complex optimization step that can affect the estimation results if started too far from the 'true' vector of parameters.
 Therefore it makes sense to use the integral estimator in order to generate a preliminary estimator to be used as an initial guess for the optimization step of other, more complicated, but accurate, estimation approaches.
 The step function estimator was tested under several scenarios of experimental studies; the numerical results support the theory and suggest that the estimation accuracy is robust with respect to the distribution of the errors.
 Furthermore, we see that practically, the number of repeated measures may be relatively small without the accuracy being corrupted.
 All simulations were executed in Matlab.
-The original code for executing these simulations and for implementing the method for user data will be available on the first author's website or can be sent upon request.
+The code for executing these simulations and for implementing the method for user data is added as supplementary material to this paper.